Mission San Luis Rey : King of the Missions

 Facilities on site include a Retreat Center with day and overnight programs for spiritual renewal, multi-function meeting spaces, a Cemetery open to all people, Mission Gift Shop, Historic Church and interpretive Museum.
 Mission San Luis Rey holds various community fundraising events throughout the year to support the preservation of the Mission.

-The museum is open daily from 9 a.m. to 5 p.m. on weekdays and 10 a.m. – 5 p.m. on weekends.
-Admission to the museum for Adults & Seniors is $4, Youth (18 & under) is $3, Active Military and dependents are free-of-charge.
+The museum is open daily from 9:30 a.m. to 5 p.m. on weekdays and 10 a.m. – 5 p.m. on weekends.
+Admission to the museum for Adults & Seniors is $4 and for Youth (ages 6-18) is $3.
+Children ages 5 and under as well as Active Military and their dependents are free-of-charge.
 Be sure to stop by the gift shop featuring unique and delicate religious artifacts, mementos and books.

 Founded in 1798 by Padre Fermin Francisco de Lasuen, successor to Padre Junipero Serra, the Mission was named after St. Louis IX, King of France, who lived during the 13th century.
 The history of the San Luis Rey area reflects five periods of occupation: Luiseno Indian, Spanish Mission, Mexican Secularization, American Military, and Twentieth Century Restoration.